What is Aliskiren?Aliskiren discount prices start at just $240.33!

 Hyperkalemia (high potassium in the blood) may occur while you are using this medicine.
 Check with your doctor right away if you have the following symptoms: abdominal or stomach pain, confusion, difficulty with breathing, irregular heartbeat, nausea or vomiting, nervousness, numbness or tingling in the hands, feet, or lips, shortness of breath, or weakness or heaviness of the legs.
 Do not use supplements or salt substitutes containing potassium without first checking with your doctor.

 Do not take other medicines unless they have been discussed with your doctor.
-This includes over-the-counter (nonprescription) medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems, since they may increase your blood pressure.
+This includes prescription or nonprescription (over-the-counter [OTC]) medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems, since they may increase your blood pressure.